Rockets vs. Mavericks Prediction & Picks - November 28

 - Computer Predicted Total: 225.9

-- As a moneyline favorite this season, the Mavericks are 9-3, while the Rockets are 5-6 as moneyline underdogs.
+- As a moneyline favorite this year, the Mavericks are 9-3, a better mark than the Rockets have posted (5-6) as moneyline underdogs.

 Put your picks to the test and bet on the Rockets with BetMGM Sportsbook.